hkarthik7/News/README.md

 ## DESIGN

-The `NEWS APP` consists of 3 main files which works in `MVC` model.
+`NEWS APP` consists of 3 main files which works in `MVC` model.
 The information is fetched from NEW API using PowerShell which is then manipulated and modified to view in webpage.
 In order to get the app working